 Lottery For Life

-By Alexander Kautz
+Fiction by Alexander Kautz

-By Alexander Kautz
+Fiction by Alexander Kautz

 Terrence William Carmichael didn't have a single true friend in the world, but what he did have, was a corporate empire that would have made the Rothschild's blush.
 The Texas Trustar oil refineries that his great grandfather has passed down through the generations, had made his entire family wealthy beyond their wildest dreams.
 So rich in fact, that when his relatives began succumbing to sudden illness and strange accidents, many suspected foul-play...

 Though the authorities had never provided feasible evidence or even a single witness, that couldn't have been bought, the finger had always been pointed in the same direction.
 In the end, it had come down to a few elderly relatives and feeble accusations, which had been hushed under threat of lawsuits.
 Terrence had never married, always more concerned that women only desired his company merely within a ploy to get to his money.
 Barren, old and bitter, his only desire was for the one thing that money could not buy, more time...